Is there any way to adjust the missing field highlighting?

 It would be nice if the span pointed to a comma or something

 Complex design issue.
 The problem really in object declaration.
 But rust declaration unordered.
-Maybe good solution show shadowy field like "seven: unknown" with error underline
+Maybe good solution show shadowy field like "seven: unknown" with error underline or another approach we can show shadowy tip text of enumeration missed fields

 I fail to understand how the highlight range is derived in the code itself, if somebody is able to shed some light there, I can provide some design input later.